nicknagi/rust-physics-simulation/README.md

 A simple physics simulation built with Rust.
 Goal of the project was to learn basic rust while doing something fun.

+## How To Run

+Simply download the binary from the releases tab and run!

+If you would rather compile yourself, then run ```cargo build --release``` from the project root.

 ## Implementation

 Implementation is not the most efficient but works well up to 10000 particles.